polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/build-a-token-contract.md

 1. Open the `lib.rs` file in a text editor.

-2. Replace the default template source code with new [erc20](/assets/tutorials/smart-contracts/erc20-template.rs) source code.
+2. Replace the default template source code with new [erc20](/assets/tutorials/smart-contracts/erc20-template.rs) (TODO: link to GH) source code.

 3. Save the changes to the `lib.rs` file, then close the file.